webdetails/bi-platform-engine-security-multipleuserrole/README.md

 Note: at any time you can switch providers simply by declaring which one you intend to use on this security.properties file

-Accepted provider keys are: ldap, jdbc, memory, jackrabbit, multiple
+Accepted provider keys are: ldap, jdbc, memory, jackrabbit, multiple, super

 ### Launch the bi-server